Logiqx/gps-details/docs/devices/coros/firmware/3.0708.1113/install.md

 ### Step 2 - Copy Files to your Watch

-Connect the watch to your computer and wait for two external drives to be listed - "LOG FILES" and "VERTIX 2" (or "VERTIX 2S").
+Connect the watch to your computer and wait for the two external drives to be listed - "LOG FILES" and "VERTIX 2" (or "VERTIX 2S").

-Copy the contents of the ZIP file into the "Install" folder which is located on the "LOG FILES" drive.
+Copy the contents of the ZIP file into the "Upgrade" folder which is located on the "LOG FILES" drive.

 ![VERTIX-2-laptop](img/VERTIX-2-laptop.jpg)